computoms/clock/README.md

 ## File structure

-The file structure is very simple, as shown below:
+The file structure is very simple and can be edited using the script or directly with your favorite text editor.
+Here is an example file:

 ```
 [2022-01-01]